blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - But when given an order, asking the question "WHY" can mean two things
 - In one sense, a reply would be "because I said so".
 This is assuming the why is a rebellious question.
 - By assuming the question is rebellious when it really isn't, the parent pressures the child later on to be rebellious.
-- In another sense, a reply would be, because I want you be like this, and I believe doing so will go against that goal, and therefore, I'm telling you
+- In another sense, a reply would be, because I want you be like this, and I believe doing so will go against that goal, and therefore, I'm telling you this.
+- The difference is that, to this answer, one can further ask whys towards a specific detail of the decision, share ideas and come to a more peaceful understanding.
+-

 # More Hadiths
 - Ruling Regarding Hermaphrodites (Chapter 53 of Book of Etiquettes)